SiliconLabs/peripheral_examples/series2/lesense/lesense_single_channel/readme.txt

 How to test:
 1. Build the project and download it to the starter kit.
-2. The LED0 should be off right now with a current consumption of around 3.8uA.
+2. The LED0 should be off right now with lower current consumption(~3.8 for xG23 and ~5.6uA for xG25).
 3. Press push button 0, LED0 should turn on.
 4. Release push button 0 and press it again, LED0 should turn off.
 5. Enter debug mode and place a break point inside the LESENSE_IRQHandler().